Information for Walkers

 - do not touch any golf balls you see.

-Dogs or bicycles are not permitted along the Trail and please take any litter away with you.
+Bicycles are not permitted along the Trail and please take any litter away with you.
 Please also respect the privacy of our neighbours as you pass their gardens.

 If you require assistance, please call clubhouse reception on 01372 276311.